smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_08.md

 ### Task 2: Resolve failed provisioning of replicas

 In this task, you will resolve the failed API replicas.
-These failures occur due to the cluster's inability to meet the requested resources.
+These failures occur due to the clusters' inability to meet the requested resources.

 1. In the AKS blade in the Azure Portal select **Workloads** and then select the **API** deployment.
 Select the **YAML** navigation item.